joelhans/nurse.media/content/blog/0008_copywriting-checklist/index.md

 </div>

-## x.
-Use the inverted pyramid
+## 2. Use the inverted pyramid

-When writing new stories, journalists pratice what's called the *inverted pyramid*.
+When writing news stories, journalists pratice what's called the *inverted pyramid*.

 ![The Inverted pyramid technique of journalism writing.](inverted-pyramid.svg "The Inverted pyramid technique of journalism writing.")

-The goal is to convey as much essential information as quickly as possible.
+The goal is to convey as much essential information about the event as quickly as possible.
 What happened?
-Where did the event happen?
+Where did it happen?
 When?
 Who was involved?
 Why did it happen?
 How did it happen?

-Once the journalist has answered these essential questions, they can start including more contextual information and quotes from sources or observers.
+Once the journalist has answered these essential questions, they can start to include contextual information or quotes from sources/witnessses.

-Your copy should do the same.
+Your copy should follow the same formula: Answer the [Five Ws](https://en.wikipedia.org/wiki/Five_Ws) as quickly as possible.
+The less scrolling, the better.

-Answering all [Five Ws](https://en.wikipedia.org/wiki/Five_Ws) in a single sentence—for example, a tagline that shows up on your website's homepage—is
+But be realistic about how much information you can fit into a single sentence.
+Your tagline might only be able to answer *what* and *why*.
+The copy that immediately follows should take care of the rest.

 <div class="checklist-pull lg:absolute">
   <div class="inner">